 The Audit Committee, consists of two members of the Board of Directors and an independent member.
-Remuneration committee has been established recently and will have its first meeting in the begining of the year 2014.
+Remuneration committee was established in 2014.
 It consists of two members from the Board of Directors.

 The Company's Board of Directors determines the CEO's terms of employment and gets reports from the Audit Committee which meets regularly with the Company's auditors.
 Two members of the Board are associated with the minority shareholder of the Company and three members of the Board are associated with the major shareholder according to a definition in Article 2.5 in the Guidelines on Corporate Governance, issued in March 2012, by Iceland Chamber of Commerce, Nasdaq OMX Iceland hf. and Confederation of Icelandic Employers.